PrismaticDevs/typescript-fullstack/README.md

 ## Usage

 Users can use the registration link to create an account, and then can log in to the application with their new accounts.
+Once users are logged in then they can add a task to their todo list, edit a task, or mark a task as completed.
+Once a task is marked complete, it is removed from the database.

 ## Contact